jupyter-xeus/xeus-python/README.md

 |  0.5.0       |  >=0.23.0,<0.24 |  >=0.6.5,<0.7   | ~4.3.0   | >=3.6.1,<4.0    | >=2.2.4,<3.0   |                   | >=0.13.3,<0.14.0  | >=2.3.1,<3.0.0    |

+## Contributing

+See [CONTRIBUTING.md](./CONTRIBUTING.md) to know how to contribute and set up a development environment.

 ## License

 We use a shared copyright model that enables all contributors to maintain the